WeirdnessUnfolds/devops/README.md

 # devops
-A repository for the Blekinge Institute Devops project.
+A repository for the Blekinge Institute of Technology Devops project.